Pakistanis in Saudi Arabia

-Pakistanis in Saudi Arabia are either Pakistani people who live in Saudi Arabia even though having been born outside Saudi Arabia or are Saudi Arabian-born, but have Pakistani roots.
+Pakistanis in Saudi Arabia are either Pakistani people who live in Saudi Arabia after having been born elsewhere, or are Saudi Arabian-born but have Pakistani roots.
 By Pakistani roots, this could mean roots linking back to Pakistan or Pakistani diaspora or South Asia.
 Many Pakistani army officers and soldiers also serve in Saudi Arabia and train the Saudi military cadets.
-According to a 2020 estimate, 1.06 million Pakistanis live and work in Saudi Arabia as of 2020.
+According to a 2023 estimate, 2.64 million Pakistanis live and work in Saudi Arabia.

+Society

 Culture

-There are numerous restaurants, shops and cultural activities in Saudi Arabia which cater to Pakistani diaspora.
-In Jeddah, Azizia district is perhaps the best place to get Pakistani foods and shops.
-There is a huge Pakistani community living there due to the close proximity of the Pakistani School in Jeddah.
-Sharfia and Baghdadia district are other districts having significant Pakistanis living there.
-Similarly, Al Shemaisy and Al Manfuha are the best areas with amenities related to the community i.e. Pakistani food, embroidery, grocery etc. There is also the presence of Pakistani community on a vast scale.
+There are numerous restaurants, shops and cultural activities in Saudi Arabia which cater to the Pakistani diaspora.
+In Jeddah's Azizia district, a large Pakistani community is present due the close proximity of Pakistan International School in Jeddah.
+Azizia district is home to numerous Pakistani food outlets and shops.
+Sharfia and Baghdadia district are other districts with significant Pakistani communities.
+Similarly, Al Shemaisy and Al Manfuha are areas with a substantial number of amenities related to the Pakistani community i.e. Pakistani food outlets, embroidery, groceries etc. A Pakistani diaspora exists on a smaller scale throughout Saudi Arabia.

+Economic contributions

+Numerous Pakistani entrepreneurs have established successful ventures in Saudi Arabia.
+Notable examples include Abdul Kabeer Shah, a native of Landhi in Karachi who began his career as a laborer in the kingdom and later founded a successful fast-food chain, Alta’am ("Taste").
+In April 2025, a delegation of nearly 20 Pakistani-origin businessmen based in Saudi Arabia attended the inaugural Overseas Pakistanis Convention in Islamabad.
+Organized by Pakistan's Ministry of Overseas Pakistanis, the event aimed to acknowledge the contributions of expatriates to the national economy and address their concerns.
+The businessmen expressed interest in investing in Pakistan's tourism infrastructure, agriculture, food processing, and general trading sectors.
+Faisal Tahir Khan, a Saudi-born Pakistani businessman, highlighted plans by the Pakistan Investment Forum (PIF) to establish a commercial hub in Saudi Arabia to promote the top 100 Pakistani brands.

+Ali Khurshid Malik, another Pakistani businessman in Saudi Arabia and finance secretary of PIF, emphasized opportunities in Saudi Arabia's construction sector, particularly with projects like NEOM City.
+He noted the demand for Pakistani construction materials and skilled labor, especially in smart city technologies.
+Malik also pointed out the need for Pakistan to enhance its certification systems to supply certified skilled workers to the Kingdom.